Chesterton Academy of Milwaukee Staff 2017/18

 Debbie Branecky – Manager of Admissions and College Advising

 Mrs. Branecky has a B.S. degree in Finance and Business Economics from the University of Southern California and an MBA from Pepperdine University.
 She has done consulting work in the retirement benefits and financial sectors and pro bono work in schools, as well as for individuals seeking to maximize their financial aid eligibility in the college application process.
-Mrs. Branecky is very detail oriented and organized, critical qualities for a college advisor.
+Mrs. Branecky is very detail oriented, a critical quality for a college advisor.
 She has set up computer programs for Chesterton Academy’s admissions process, grading system, and college navigation program.
 Mrs. Branecky conducts college information sessions and is available for individual appointments throughout all four years of high school to help students and parents discern the right college or vocational path for their unique circumstances.

 Rose Moter – Marketing and Development

 Ms. Moter has a B.A. degree in Professional Communications from Alverno College and an Associate of Arts degree in Psychology.
-In the past, she worked with teens as a Behavioral Health Technician and also tutored disadvantaged children in Language Arts.
-Before coming to Chesterton Academy, she worked as an Operations Manager for SBH Logistics in Waukesha, while doing freelance graphic design and photography projects on the side.
+In the past, she worked with teens as a behavioral health technician and also tutored disadvantaged children in language arts.
+Before coming to Chesterton Academy, she worked as an operations manager for SBH Logistics in Waukesha, while doing freelance graphic design and photography projects on the side.
 Ms. Moter is passionate about quality education, Catholic family culture, and professional soccer.